 Today, most vaccines are delivered via intramuscular or subcutaneous routes using a needle and syringe.
-In the future, novel delivery technologies may enhance the reliability and effectiveness of vaccines, while also improving safety of delivery.
-Additionally, methods such as intradermal delivery hold the potential for reducing the quantity of vaccine required for an effective dose and saving costs to immunization programs, which is especially important in low-income countries.
+In the future, novel delivery technologies may enhance the reliability and effectiveness of vaccines, while also improving the safety of delivery.
+Additionally, methods such as intradermal delivery hold promise for reducing the quantity of vaccine required for an effective dose—potentially helping to decrease costs for immunization programs.

 PATH is working to improve vaccine delivery through the exploration and development of new delivery technologies.
-By collaborating with industry partners, manufacturers, and ministries of health, PATH strives to advance devices that make vaccine delivery more reliable, more effective, and easier for developing countries.
+By collaborating with industry partners, manufacturers, and ministries of health, among other stakeholders, PATH strives to advance novel devices and methods that make vaccine delivery more reliable, more effective, and easier for developing countries.
 Visit PATH's website to learn more about its work in vaccine delivery technologies.

 Featured PATH resources

 Technologies for Oral Delivery of Vaccines (2012)

 A fact sheet that describes PATH's approach to technologies for the oral delivery of vaccines and their potential applications for public health.

 Landscape Analysis: Trends in Vaccine Availability and Novel Vaccine Delivery Technologies: 2008–2025 (2008)

 A landscape analysis about the availability of vaccines and novel vaccine delivery technologies of relevance to low- and middle-income countries.